J&K: Omar Abdullah says governor’s word on security situation is not final, asks Centre to clarify

 Abdullah said the governor “was not the final word on Jammu and Kashmir”.
 “The final word on J&K is the Government of India,” ANI quoted him as saying.
 “Therefore, more than what governor tells us publicly, I definitely would like to hear from government publicly that there is nothing people have to worry about.”

-Abdullah’s meeting with the governor came in the background of growing uneasiness in the Valley over increased deployment of troops.
+Abdullah’s meeting with the governor and the Congress’ remarks came in the background of growing uneasiness in the Valley over increased deployment of troops.
 It triggered speculation in the region about a major change in the offing.

 Following the government advisory on Friday, a number of tourists and Amarnath Yatra pilgrims were also seen waiting for means of transport to leave the Valley on Saturday morning.
 The government also arranged buses to move tourists to Srinagar airport and Jammu.
 Many tourists are reportedly paying extra money for airline tickets.